Volume Two

 "Alright.
 Take care of yourself."

-Just before Partia and Gabriel turned to leave, Ilya stopped them.
-Helly was already somewhat away from them, so it should be alright to tell them already.
-What she was about to tell them was something she didn't want Helly to hear.
+Just before Pasha and Gabriel turned to leave, Ilya stopped them.
+Helly was already a fair distance away, so it should be safe to tell them now.
+What she was about to say wasn't something she wanted Helly to hear.

-"About you being her escort, I've already transferred the money into your accounts, so you do not need to return to report it."
+"Regarding your role as her escort, I've already transferred the payment into your accounts, so you don't need to come back to report in."

 "" Eh? ""

-They'd been effectively told [You don't need to come back] even though they hadn't gotten their original goal of a hint on the slate's location, so it wasn't unreasonable.
+They'd effectively been told 'you don't need to come back', even though they hadn't yet achieved their original goal of getting a hint on the slate's location, so their reaction wasn't unreasonable.

-"I'm not saying that you can't come back to Lunéville, so please don't think into it so much."
+"I'm not saying you can't come back to Lunéville, so please don't read too much into it."

 "Yeah.
-Partia, let's give it our best and finish this commission right away."
+Pasha, let's give it our best and finish this commission right away."

-Concluding as such to herself, Ilya saw them off.
+Concluding as much to herself, Ilya saw them off.

 *